-The Group does not incur depreciation and amortization expenses or defined benefit plan obligations expenses, as well as has no capital expenditures.
+The Group does not incur depreciation and amortization expenses or defined benefit plan obligations expenses.
 The Group does not have assets and liabilities that are not included in the above-mentioned business segments.
+The Group does not engage in any inter-segment operations.